Center for Academic Advising

 Do I need to prepare for my advisement appointment?
 Yes!

 1. If you earned college credits, review your transfer credit report so you are aware of how these courses are being used at UWS.
 You may notice entries indicated on your transfer analysis as 189, 289 courses.
-Courses indicated as 189, 289, etc., do not meet a major/minor and/or general education requirement; however, they are counted as elective credit towards the 120 credits needed for graduation.
-If you have a question about your transfer credits, contact the Transfer Coordinator at 715 394-8259 or at email@example.com.
+These courses do not meet a major/minor and/or general education requirement; however, they are counted as elective credit towards the 120 credits needed for graduation.
+If you have a question about your transfer credits, contact the Transfer Specialist at 715 394-8259 or at email@example.com.
 You may also want to speak with your advisor about these courses if you believe the course may meet a major or general education requirement.
 It may turn out that, with the proper documentation such as a course description or class syllabus, you may be able to receive credit in substitution for this type of course.
 Elective course work outside of your major area will require you to contact the appropriate academic department regarding the possibility of a course substitution.